 Drinking coffee together

 The world has different coffee traditions.
-The Dutch like to have a bakkie.
+The Dutch like to have a cup of coffee.
 Italians drink their espressos standing at the bar.
 Austria is best known for its Kaffeehäuser (coffee houses) where Austrians spend hours reading the newspaper and discussing new ideas with others.
-A coffee ceremony in Ethiopia is an important part of the country's social and cultural life.
+A coffee ceremony in Ethiopia is an important part of the social and cultural life of the country.

 Project group of residents

-During the commission to create the idea, artist Q.S.
-Serafijn passed away on June 1, 2024.
-Jan Willem Terlouw, in collaboration with Q.S.
-Serafijn's next of kin, will continue the development of the design and execution.
+During the assignment to create the idea, artist QS Serafijn passed away on June 1, 2024.
+Jan Willem Terlouw will continue the development of the design and its implementation in collaboration with the relatives of QS Serafijn.

-Q.S.
-Serafijn was a painter, sculptor and author.
-With the government as client, he realized several sculptures in public spaces such as the D-Tower in Doetinchem and the dog Mannes in front of the railway station in Assen.
-He was seen as a bright spot at the academies where he taught, because of his positivity, intelligence and humor.
+QS Serafijn was a painter, sculptor and author.
+With the government as a client, he created various sculptures in public spaces, such as the D-Tower in Doetinchem and the dog Mannes for the station in Assen.
+He was seen as a beacon of light at the academies where he taught, because of his positivity, intelligence and humor.

-Q.S.
-Seraphim: "Art is fun.
+QS Serafijn: "Art is fun.
 This is the fun: solving problems that don't matter.
-Artists who think their work affects the welfare of the world are idiots.
+Artists who think their work affects the well-being of the world are idiots.
 Not right in the head, as they say at home.
 Art is pleasure.
 Pleasure-for-nothing.
-It keeps you sane (if you're lucky).
+It keeps you healthy (if you're lucky).
 But above all, artists solve problems that don't matter.
-That's brave."
+That's courageous."

 Why a work of art

-A work of art can mean many things.
+A work of art can mean a lot.
 It can be a meeting point or a striking landmark.
-It can have a story or meaning.
-Provide recognition and connection among the people who use the place.
-Therefore, a work of art must be well attuned to its surroundings.
+It can have a story or a meaning.
+It can give recognition and connection between the people who use the place.
+A work of art must therefore be well attuned to the environment.

-Final design 'The Column of Palenstein' (Q.S.
-Serafijn / Jan Willem Terlouw)
+Final design 'The Pillar of Palenstein' (QS Serafijn / Jan Willem Terlouw)

 Project group art Palenstein, photo: municipality of Zoetermeer